albertattard/how-to-retrieve-the-video-properties/README.md

         Please note that error stream is redirected to the standard stream.
 Therefore the above code fragment will capture both streams.
 Furthermore, the above loop will keep iterating until the process has finished.
 The method `Reader.read()` ([Java Doc](http://docs.oracle.com/javase/7/docs/api/java/io/Reader.html#read())) will block until either there are more characters to be read or the stream is closed, in which case `-1` is returned.

-        1. Finally we will wait for the process to finish and retrieve the process exit code.
+     a.
+Finally we will wait for the process to finish and retrieve the process exit code.

         ```java
             final int status = process.waitFor();